timker/docs/wiki/Add-ServiceStack-Reference.md

  - Swift
  - Java
  - Kotlin
- - TypeScript.d
+ - TypeScript / TypeScript.d
  - FSharp
  - VbNet

 **Update existing ServiceStack Reference**

-Updating a ServiceStack Reference is even easier we just specify the path to the existing generated DTO's.
+Updating a ServiceStack Reference is even easier we just specify the path to the existing generated DTOs.
 E.g. Update the `TechStacks.dtos.cs` we just created with:

     ssutil TechStacks.dtos.cs